 My Rolex Explorer II - Ref.
 16570

 When I got this watch Instagram wasn't a thing.
-I couldn't do an unboxing story and taking a wrist shot was the furthest thing from my mind - not that my Blackberry wasn't more than capable, it did have a trackball after all...
-Yeah, I've owned this watch for a minute (since 2010 to be precise).
-I'll come right out and say it: I'm damn proud that I bought this watch before social media took over our lives, when really, only watch forums and horology magazines were around.
+I couldn't do an unboxing video and taking a wrist shot was the furthest thing from my mind - not that my Blackberry wasn't more than capable, it did have a trackball after all...
+Yeah, I've owned this Explorer II for a minute (since 2010 to be precise).
+I'll come right out and say it: I'm damn proud that I bought it before social media took over our lives, when really, only watch forums and timepiece magazines were around.

 Sometimes I'll catch myself grumbling about the way things used to be - when watches weren't such a trophy or commodity.
-When I didn't think about having a collection or buying watches for the flip opportunity.
-But truth be told, I'm kinda glad we are where we are today - even if that means owning a "Paul Newman" Daytona probably ain't gonna happen.
-The silver lining is, without the Internet and all the hoopla surrounding vintage watches, I probably wouldn't have come to appreciate them, and that would be a shame.
+A time when I didn't think about having a collection or buying watches for the flip opportunity.
+But truth be told, I'm kinda glad we are where we are today - even if that means owning a Newman probably ain't gonna happen.
+Ever the searcher of the silver lining...
+I tell myself that without the Internet and all the hoopla surrounding vintage watches, I probably wouldn't have come to appreciate them, and that would be a shame.

 A couple years before I bought my Explorer II, I had the chance to buy my coworker's matte dial, reference 16750 GMT-Master, which belonged to his dad.
 The price swirling around was like thirty-five hundred bucks.
 I didn't pursue it hard.
 I know my ambivalence had nothing to do with having qualms about the case's condition or dial originality.
 (For all I know the case was unpolished, all parts correct and beautifully patina'd.)
 I wasn't checking for that stuff - proof I had yet to be bitten by the vintage bug.
 I must've just thought the price was too high...